mirelapitt/first-github-project/README.md

 >
 ![screenshot](./app_screenshot.png)

-3 files were added, one was to include a header, one file to include one class and a test.md file were also included
+3 files were added, one was to include a header, one file to include one class and a test.md file were also included.
 ## Built With

 - html & css